The Reality of Dog Elbow Calluses

 *Update: I do now have a Cooling Mat and I absolutely love it!
 A full review will be coming soon!

-- THE ORIGINAL SELF-COOLING PET PAD - our patented pressure activated gel cushion cools and soothes your dogs and cats on contact for up to 3 hours, providing a cool spot for your dog year round.
-Others may try to copy us, do not accept cheap imitators
+- THE ORIGINAL SELF-COOLING PADS FOR DOGS - our patented pressure activated gel mat cool and soothe your dogs and cats on contact for up to 3 hours, providing a cool spot for your dog all year

-- NO WATER, ELECTRICITY OR REFRIGERATION REQUIRED - it really works, the pad features special gel formula that automatically recharges after 15-20 minutes of non-use.
-It's a simple solution to avoid overheating and dehydration for hot, panting dogs that struggle in the summer weather
+- IT'S AUTOMATIC - and it really works.
+The dog cooling pad requires no water, electricity or refrigeration and features a special gel formula that automatically recharges after 15-20 minutes of non-use.
+Avoid overheating and dehydration for hot dogs that struggle in the summer weather

-- HEAVEN FOR YOUR POOCH ON A BALMY DAY - simply lay the perfect pet seat where your four-legged friend likes to relax and let the chill pad go to work immediately.
-It is sheer bliss and offers relief from heat, muscle and joint pain, making it an ideal treatment for senior animals or for pets with health conditions
+- HEAVEN FOR YOUR POOCH ON A BALMY DAY - simply lay the perfect cool pet pad where your four-legged friend likes to relax and let it go to work immediately.
+The sensation is chilled bliss and offers relief from the summer heat, especially if your home has no air conditioning

 - DESIGNED FOR EXTRA LARGE SIZED DOGS - measures 27.5 x 45 inches, for dogs weighing over 90 lbs.
-It's super easy to care for, simply clean by hand with a damp cloth.
-Do not leave in direct sunlight or heat as this will affect the performance of the Cool Pet Pad
+It's easy to care for, simply clean by hand with a damp cloth.
+Do not leave in direct sunlight as this will affect the performance of the pet cooling pad

 3. Use Dog Leggs when you know your dog will be on hard or rough surfaces.